kyletolle/everything-myth-to_html/README.md

 # Everything::Myth::ToHtml

-Generate a single HTML page for a myth of markdown pieces in your `everything` repo.
+Generate an HTML site for a myth of markdown pieces in your `everything` repo.

 ## Setup